 Buy a shower timer to check how long you're really spending in the shower

 Make sure your shower is in good condition, including the shower head, the hose and the wall mounting.
 Replace parts if necessary and de-scale your shower head regularly if you live in a hard water area, otherwise scale build-up will affect the water flow.

 If your hot water cistern is very old, consider replacing it with a modern insulated one.

-Water can stay warm for up to two days and they perform much better even compared to an old-fashioned tank with a jacket on it.
+Water can stay warm for up to two days and it could perform much better even compared to an old-fashioned tank with a jacket on it

 You could install solar water heating (SWH), also known as solar hot water (SHW).

 This is an expensive measure, but the introduction of the Boiler Upgrade Scheme by the government could provide you with a grant to bring the installation costs down.